alcinnz/Odysseus/README.md

 Contributing
 ------------

-For anyone interested in contributing new features, fixes, etc to Odysseus, pull requests are always welcome and there is a discussion [Matrix room](https://riot.im/app/#/room/#odysseus-web:matrix.org) for you to discuss your ideas or get help.
-If you don't know where to start, try one of these [feature requests](https://github.com/alcinnz/Odysseus/issues?q=is%3Aopen+is%3Aissue+label%3AEasy+label%3A%22help+wanted%22).
+Please see [the guide](https://odysseus.adrian.geek.nz/guides/contributing.html), and join the [Matrix room](https://riot.im/app/#/room/#odysseus-web:matrix.org) to discuss your ideas or get help.

-If you want to help teach Oddysseus a new language, please visit https://github.com/alcinnz/Odysseus/wiki/Localizing-Odysseus.
-Work is ongoing to make this easier.